Taiyuan: Economy

 Consistent with China's economic expansion throughout the 2010s, Taiyuan's economy has shown consistent growth in recent years.
 In 2018, Taiyuan's GDP was worth 388.450 billion Yuan, more than double what it was in 2010.
 Disposable income per capita was reported to be 31,031 Yuan in 2018, a 7.2% increase from 2017.
 In 2015, Taiyuan imported 4,085.130 million USD worth of goods, and exported 6,592.250 million USD worth.
 Taiyuan's primary, secondary, and tertiary industries were worth 3.9 billion yuan, 105.2 billion yuan, and 132.2 billion yuan respectively in 2007.
 Shanxi produces a quarter of China's coal, and Taiyuan is the location of the China Taiyuan Coal Transaction Center, which began trading in 2012.

 Transportation

 Taiyuan is one of the transportation hubs in North China, with highways linking neighboring provincial capitals, and airlines to most other major Chinese cities and some international cities.

-Public Transportation
+Public transportation

-The Taiyuan Metro is still under construction.
-Line 1 is set to open in 2024, while Line 2 has been operating since 26 December 2020.
+The Taiyuan Metro opened in 2020.
+Line 1 opened 22 February 2025, while Line 2 has been operating since 26 December 2020.

 In early 2016 the city began the conversion of all its 8000 taxi fleet into purely electric vehicles, initially using BYD Auto model E6.